Top five best single ovens for 2020

 The best ovens will make cooking a breeze, reliably turning out tasty meals for years on end.
 But it's impossible to tell before you buy which ones will take ages to heat up, whether they'll leave you with uneven, poorly risen bakes or whether the temperature you select is really the one you'll get.

-We've rounded up our pick of the five best built-in single ovens to help take the guesswork out of choosing.
-From the best oven we've ever tested to the cheapest Best Buy oven with pyrolytic cleaning, we'll help you find the best for you.
+Here, we've rounded up our pick of the five best built-in single ovens to help take the guesswork out of choosing.

 Find the best oven

 When you see an appliance going for a song, it's easy to be tempted.
 But a budget price doesn't necessarily mean it's a bargain.
 Here are a couple of cheap ovens that failed to impress us in our tests.

 How to choose the best oven for you

 Electric oven or gas oven?

 Nowadays, electric ovens dominate the market.
 The best electric ovens warm up quickly to the correct temperature and spread heat evenly, meaning your cakes and bakes come out well, whatever shelf you put them on.

 Gas ovens will always be hotter at the top than at the bottom, as they don't have fans.
 But you can use this to your advantage by, for example, cooking a roast at the top and a crumble near the bottom.

 Single ovens have one spacious cavity, while double ovens have one larger oven and a smaller one on top.
 This means you can use two ovens, or the grill and oven, at the same time.